starburst997/k8s-s3-mirror/README.md

                                             └─────────────┘
 ```

-The proxy intercepts S3 requests transparently using Kubernetes DNS overrides, forwards them to AWS S3, and asynchronously:
+How it works:
+1. Your app connects to the proxy via simple HTTP (internal K8s traffic)
+2. The proxy authenticates and forwards requests to your main S3 over HTTPS
+3. Successful operations are asynchronously:

-1. Logs file metadata to PostgreSQL (one database per bucket)
+   - Logged to PostgreSQL (one database per bucket)
-2. Mirrors the operation to a backup S3-compatible storage
+   - Mirrored to backup S3-compatible storage

 ## Quick Start